-Final and vital step… do not overcook!
+The final and most important step is to not overcook it!
 If the rice is overcooked, the grains become too soft and break apart (resulting in mushy, clumpy rice chunks), even though you followed the steps above.
-Pretty easy, give it a try!
+Pretty easy, so let's roll up our sleeves and give it a try!
+Trust me, you're going to love this recipe and will want to bookmark it!

 Table of Contents